 We also offer workshops to support CV writing and interview preparation, with specific advice and guidance available.

-BCA offers a range of Higher Education (HE) courses and also has established excellent links the University of Reading and the Royal Agricultural University, who provide our students with a wealth of information and support into Higher Education, as well as accrediting our qualifications.
+BCA offers a range of Higher Education (HE) courses and also has established excellent links with the University of Reading and the Royal Agricultural University, who provide our students with a wealth of information and support into Higher Education, as well as accrediting our qualifications.

 The College runs a Higher Education event each academic year to provide students with information and support in making their decisions and application to University.